canlab-co/clpe_ros/README.md

 By default the driver will publish two topics per camera (X).
 * /clpe_ros/cam_X/image_raw: The raw image published as `sensor_msgs::Image`.
 The default encoding is `yuv422`.
 For other supported encodings, see Configuration below.
 * /clpe_ros/cam_X/camera_info: The intrinsics of the camera published as a `sensor_msgs::CameraInfo` message.
+* /clpe_ros/cam_X/clpe_camera_info: The intrinsics of the camera published as a clpe_ros_msgs::ClpeCameraInfo message.

 ## Visualizing in Rviz